Bleeding milkcaps/Lactarius sanguifluus

 - ½ cup extra virgin olive oil

-- Zest of half a lemon, grated
+- Zest of half a lemon grated

-Heat the oil in a non-reactive saucepan, add the mushrooms and cook until lightly browned, then move them to the side of the pan, add the garlic and cook until lightly browned.
-Add the thyme, lemon zest, salt and pepper and stir to combine.
-Remove the mushrooms from the pan with a slotted spoon and put in a container, then top with the extra virgin olive oil, pressing the mushrooms down so that the oil covers them.
-Label, date, and refrigerate until needed.
+- Remove the mushrooms from the pan with a slotted spoon and put in a container, then top with the extra virgin olive oil, pressing the mushrooms down so that the oil covers them.

 Vicky